dyang21/dyang21.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏼 Hello there!
+title: "👋🏼 Hello!
 I'm Donald Yang."
-excerpt: "An IT and Software Engineering enthusiast with a passion for system administration, software development, and infrastructure management. "
+excerpt: "A system administration and software development enthusiast, I believe in leveraging both domains to drive productivity in the IT landscape. "
 author_profile: true
 redirect_from:
   - /about/